-Academics by training, husband-and-wife Daniel and Sarah Hrdy had little farming experience before moving to California from Massachusetts in 1984 to become professors at the University of California, Davis.
+Academics by training, husband and wife Daniel and Sarah Hrdy had little farming experience before moving to California from Massachusetts in 1984 to become professors at the University of California, Davis.
 They specifically chose to work at UC Davis with the intent of entering agriculture.
 Commercial farming had captivated Daniel, who had previously served as a clinical professor of infectious diseases specializing in AIDS and HIV research, dating back to his childhood in Fresno.
 “I burned out mid-career.
 I found agriculture much more satisfying,” he said.
-“It was after there were effective [AIDS and HIV] therapies, and I was still watching people die because of poor compliance.”
+“It occurred after there were effective [AIDS and HIV] therapies, and I was still watching people die because of poor compliance.”
 Sarah Hrdy, an anthropologist, shared her husband’s interest in farming.
 She explained, “Most things in life you stumble into.
 This was actually researched and planned.
 We had an opportunity to get involved in agricultural because we had inherited land, and we had a willing buyer to swap that land for other land.
 We thought this was our chance.”
 Two years after moving to the West Coast, the couple purchased land in Winters.
 The Hrdy’s first walnut orchard was 30 acres.
 Today, they grow walnuts on about 450 acres, some 20 acres of which are dedicated to organic crops, primarily for export.

 CHALLENGES AND OBSTACLES OVERCOME

-The Hrdys’ sustainability efforts have centered upon habitat restoration.
+The Hrdys’ sustainability efforts have centered around habitat restoration.
 In areas neighboring their walnut fields, they have planted oak trees, including interior live oak, valley oak and blue oak.
 Daniel said, “When we came here, there were hardly any woodpeckers and, now, they are all over.”
 Sarah added, “We have had an eightfold increase in our owl population.
 That is partly because of putting in owl boxes, but also because of the trees.
 Owls are great for gopher control, and we are starting to get cottontails as well as jackrabbits.”
 Ten to 15 years ago, the Hrdys created eight ponds next to their orchards.
 The largest of the ponds has formed a five-acre wetland.
 “They improve the wildlife, create diversity in the vegetation and possibly increase [aquifer] recharge,” said Daniel.
 Sarah elaborated, “We are in the fourth year of the drought, and those ponds were full and holding their water.”
 Around eight years ago, the Hrdys spared a few acres of viable farmland to expand riparian corridors on either side of canals that run through crop fields.
 “We are starting to see the results from that,” said Sarah.
 Of late, Sarah and Daniel have been paying a lot of attention to hedgerows.
 Overall, Sarah estimated Citrona Farms has two miles of hedgerows.
 She said the cost of installing hedgerows is “pretty minimal” and singled out labor as the biggest one.
 Elderberry, coyote brush and saltbush are hedgerow plants that have performed well at Citrona Farms.
 The operation has also used smaller plants such as deer grass and California buckwheat.
 “Surprisingly, the thing that is often recommended is Ceanothus.
-It is a great plant, but it is very tough to get going, and it has a very limited lifespan.
+It is a great plant, but it is very tough to get going and it has a very limited lifespan.
 It usually dies in about five years, and the thing about hedgerows is that it usually takes five years to get them going,” said Daniel.
 He continued that hedgerows need more water than he initially thought.
 “The ones that are getting irrigation from the orchards are better than the ones that aren’t getting water.
 They really respond to water,” he said.
 Although Daniel noted monoculture farming demands pesticide use, he said, “We use different pesticides now.
 We use softer pesticides.
 When it comes to insecticides, you are better off having beneficials around.”

 IMPLEMENTATION AND MANAGEMENT

 Not all of the Hrdys’ habitat restoration projects have been equally fruitful, but they tweak them and stick with them until they thrive.
-“You put in water and you plant trees and over 20 to 30 years, they do come up, and it produces just completely different habitat, and the fauna has changed many times,” said Sarah.
-The Hrdys closely scrutinize the outcomes of their efforts to foster the constructive ones and adjust those that are less constructive.
+“You put in water and you plant trees and over 20 to 30 years, they do come up, and it produces just completely different habitat,” said Sarah.
+The Hrdys closely scrutinize the outcomes of their efforts to foster the constructive ones and adjust those that are less beneficial.
 “We are going by our personal experience and observation,” commented Sarah.
 “It is trial and error.
 You put in a bunch of stuff and see what goes.
 We have had a lot of trouble with the native grass we have put in.
 We have more confidence in the oak trees.”
 Speaking of hedgerows, she said, “We need to know how these different plants are interacting with each other.
 We are not 100 percent sure that native-only is the right way to go.”
 Sarah noticed coyote brush has been doing particularly well.
 “In the middle of the winter, when nothing else is flowering, the coyote brush is covered with flowers and are very bioactive,” she said.

 Sarah stressed that UC Cooperative has been an extremely valuable resource.
-She is a proponent of more research on habitat restoration, and numerous researchers have conducted studies at Citrona Farms, notably Claire Kremen, a conservation biologist from UC Berkeley.
+She is a proponent of more research on habitat restoration.
+Numerous researchers have conducted studies at Citrona Farms, notably Claire Kremen, a conservation biologist from UC Berkeley.
 “Her team is trying to show ways in which having these hedgerows can increase the productivity of farmers or at least decrease their costs in pesticides,” she said.
-Among the other researchers who have conducted studies at Citrona Farms are Sacha Heath, a graduate student at UC Davis looking at the pest control capabilities of sapsuckers, Kate Ingram, another UC Davis graduate student who analyzed the bats diets, and Katharina Ullmann of the Xerces Society, who has investigated pollinating insects.
+Among the other researchers who have conducted studies at Citrona Farms are Sacha Heath, a graduate student at UC Davis looking at the pest control capabilities of sapsuckers, Kate Ingram, another UC Davis graduate student who analyzed bats’ diets, and Katharina Ullmann of the Xerces Society, who investigated pollinating insects.
 In addition to the research, Sarah argued for government support of pond creation.
 “I wish the state would become more involved in putting more ponds in the hills.
 We need many more small and large reservoirs,” she asserted.